UTNuclearRobotics/sterling_patern_costmaps/README.md

 # Run the Docker Container

 ## Build
 Source the alias to run Docker commands.
 Build the Docker image.
+(Make sure you copy your private SSH key and place it as `id_rsa` in the top level of this repository.)
 ```
 source bash_utils
 sterling_build